theQRL/docs.theqrl.org/_docs/wallet/basics.md

 * The online wallet served up at [wallet.theqrl.org](https://wallet.theqrl.org)
 * Use the QRL CLI in a Linux/Unix environment

-In order to create a wallet in the CLI you must first install the qrl python package.
+In order to create a wallet in the CLI you must first install the QRL python package.
 This will allow you to create a slaves.json to setup and mine QRL as well.

-Being Quantum Resistant comes with some inhearent challenges.
-Before creating your new wallet, there are a few things you need to know to get started.
+Being Quantum Resistant comes with some inherent challenges.
+Before creating your new wallet, there are a few things you need to know.

-* * *

-### OTS Key Usage
+##### OTS Key Index

-The OTS index or the **One Time Signature** index is used when you sign a transaction onto the network.

-You are required to specify which OTS index to use from the wallet file you have created.
-Depending on the tree height you selected when setting up the wallet you will start with anywhere from 1,024 to 262,144 OTS indexes.
-Yo may not re-use any OTS index.
-The transaction will be rejected.

-* * *

-### Important OTS Info

-This can not be stressed enough, The OTS key index is limited.
-Once this index is used you will no longer be able to sign transactions.
+The OTS key index or the **One Time Signature** key index is used when you sign a transaction onto the network. *The OTS key index is **limited**.* Once this index is used you will no longer be able to sign transactions.

-What this means:
-* If all OTS index's are used
-	* Funds that are in a wallet with no available OTS index left will not be able to transfer out of the wallet, and will be **lost**.
-	* There is nothing to do if all of the OTS indexes are used, you cannot sign a transaction.
+**This can not be stressed enough**

+**IF you use all of your OTS Key Index's with funds in the wallet, these funds will be lost.**

 * * *